kpannoni/melanoma-project/README.md

 Controlling for metropolitan residence (**Model 3**) resulted in minimal change in racial hazard ratios, suggesting that rural vs urban location does not explain the remaining disparities.

-***Note:*** Median household income could not be included due to insufficient sample sizes in the low-income tier for some minority groups.
+*Note:* Median household income could not be included due to insufficient sample sizes in the low-income tier for some minority groups.

+**Summary table comparing hazard ratios by race for the three models:** [combined_model_table.png](images/combined_model_table.png)

 ---